Is Halloween a holiday that should go in a custody agreement?October 21, 2020 12:34 pm Leave your thoughts

 - Selecting in advance who will choose costumes and where trick-or-treating will take place

 When working on child custody agreements, every possible scenario needs to be examined.
 And while this isn’t always possible, the help of a good lawyer should help navigate some of these tricky situations.

 We know of a case where a couple spent well over $1,000 arguing over Halloween arrangements because a couple couldn’t agree on who got the children (it was complicated by an existing visitation schedule).

 Don’t waste $1,000+ on lawyer fees arguing about a holiday.
-We always encourage families to try to work things our fairly and amicably.
+Our New Hampshire family lawyers always encourage families to try to work things our fairly and amicably.
 If that doesn’t work out, then try to get lawyers involved and work toward quick resolution for everyone.

 Need help with a family law case?
 Contact us.